kevin-bruhwiler/Kowloon-Unity-Client/README.md

 It is possible to create custom asset bundles and add them to Kowloon.
 The process of creating asset bundles can be found [here](https://docs.unity3d.com/Manual/AssetBundles-Workflow.html).
 If you're using the Kowloon-Unity-Client development version (which is recommended when creating custom assets) the CreateAssetBundles script will already be present.
 Custom asset bundles should be placed in the "Kowloon-Client\LoadedAssetBundles\Custom Prefabs" directory at the [Persistent Data Path](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html), which will make all prefabs within the asset bundles available to be placed in-game.

 **Important Notes About Custom Asset Bundles**
+1. Give your bundle an informative name so that other users who wish to make use of it can find it easily
+2. Bundles with duplicate names *will not be uploaded*!
+Search inside the LoadedAssetBundles directory to make sure that no bundles with the same name already exist
+3. There is a small but non-zero chance that, due to AWS write limits, many users uploading bundles simultaneously will lead to some or all of them becoming corrupted.
+This is unlikely, but the risk is minimized with smaller bundles and less frequent uploads
+4. *Do not treat any uploads as final*.
+At present any user can remove any asset.
+Additionally, development will likely require wiping the server from time-to-time.
+Keep backups of all assets you create
-1. The server will not accept uploads greater than 20MB, consequently any asset bundle larger than 20MB cannot be uploaded.
+5. The server will not accept uploads greater than 20MB, consequently any asset bundle larger than 20MB cannot be uploaded
-2. Each new asset bundle increases the time it takes users to download Kowloon, the space Kowloon requires on every user's system, and the cost (in $$) of operating the Kowloon server.
+6. Each new asset bundle increases the time it takes users to download Kowloon, the space Kowloon requires on every user's system, and the cost (in $$) of operating the Kowloon server.
 Consider reducing the size of your custom asset bundles by:
     * Using low resolution textures and simple meshes/animations
     * Using mesh and animation compression
     * Re-using textures within a bundle - especially useful when creating a bundle of many themed assets
-3. Scripts can be added to custom prefabs, but compiled code cannot.
-This means that any script must be compiled and built within the client (see the section on [Contributing to Client Development](#contributing) for details on how to adds cripts to the client).
+5. Scripts can be added to custom prefabs, but compiled code cannot.
+This means that any script must be compiled and built within the client (see the section on [Contributing to Client Development](#contributing) for details on how to adds scripts to the client).
 This may seem like a serious inconvenience but has several significant advantages:
     * Updating a single script in the client will effectively update every prefab that uses it automatically
     * Reusing scripts other users have added to their prefabs is easy, allowing for well-maintained common code
-    * All scripts will be vetted by the client developers before inclusion, so users can trust that no prefabs contain malicious scripts or scripts detrimental to  performance
+    * All scripts will be vetted by the client developers before inclusion, so users can trust that no prefabs contain malicious code, malware, or scripts detrimental to performance

+## FAQ
+* **My upload/download is failing with error code 429**
+    * The server limits the number of uploads and downloads from a client to three per hour, each (the client automatically downloads the latest updates on startup).
+In general this isn't an issue, at worst your world will be an hour out of date or you will need to wait for a while before uploading
+* **My upload is failing with error code 413**
+    * This means that the combined size of the asset bundles you are trying to upload is greater than 20MB, which is prohibited.
+Either upload assets from one bundle at a time or use a smaller bundle
+* **My upload is failing with error code 5\*\***
+    * This is a server issue.
+The most likely problem is that you are trying to build too far away from the spawn and the server has not yet allocated resources for that region.
+Regardless, please create an issue here with what you were trying to do, what the error code was, and any other information you deem necessary
+* **What other frequently asked questions should be answered here?**
+    * No idea.
+We'll find out.
+Writing an FAQ before any questions have been asked is hard :upside_down_face:

 ## Licensing
 MIT License